-Provision for pupils with SEND is the responsibility of the whole school and at Northburn we expect every member of staff to embrace this responsibility.
-Staff plan for and provide a broad, balanced curriculum with high expectations that ensure every pupil achieves or exceeds age-related expected standards, fulfilling their potential.
-At Northburn, we recognise the individuality of each child and every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs.
+Teachers are responsible for the learning, progress and development of all pupils in their class including those pupils with an identified SEN and we also we expect every member of staff to embrace this responsibility.
+Staff plan for and provide a seven-year (eight-year for those attending nursery) aspirational curriculum where knowledge and skills are intrinsically linked both to ensure every pupil makes progress from their starting point and to ensure that progress is maintained.
+We recognise the individuality of every child is valued regardless of race, culture or religious beliefs, or abilities or needs.
+Teaching assistants receive regular training and have accredited qualifications in a range of SEND.

-Class teachers are responsible for the progress and learning of all pupils in their class including pupils with an identified SEND and are supported by Teaching Assistants who have received training and have accredited qualifications in a range of SEND.
 Pupils are not supported by individual members of staff as we aim to promote independence, not reliance.
-For example, they do not have a named Teaching Assistant who supports them throughout the day.
+For example, they do not have a named teaching assistant who supports them throughout the day.